reeshuffled/reeshuffled.github.io/_posts/2024-10-29-Reducetarian.md

 - Veganism
 title: Reducetarian
 slug: reducetarian
-description: 'Placing my Vegan at Home system in the greater context of the Reducetarian movement.'
+description: Placing my Vegan at Home system in the greater context of the Reducetarian movement.
 started_at: '2024-10-26 18:09:00'
 ---